thinkst/canarytools-docs/docs/canarytokens/actions.md

         required: false
         type: string
         description: Name of the process you want to monitor (required when creating sensitive-cmd tokens)

+      - name: pwa_app_name
+        required: false
+        type: string
+        description: Name of the Fake App for the `pwa` Canarytoken

+      - name: pwa_icon
+        required: false
+        type: file
+        description: Icon used by your Fake App for the `pwa` Canarytoken

       - name: s3_log_bucket
         required: false